 The first ATM was used to dispense cash for customers by a Chemical bank in New York (USA) in 1969.

 ATM deposits are also growing in popularity.
 If their bank permits it, account customers can deposit money and checks.

 Note: PIN is a 4 digit security number provided by the bank with the ATM card.
 PIN number is changeable, you can change it according to your convenience.

 Inventor of ATM: John Shepherd Barron.

-ATM Pin Number: John Shepherd Barron thought to keep a 6 digits pin number for the ATM, but it was not easy for his wife to remember a 6 digits pin so he decided to prepare a 4 digits ATP pin number.
+ATM Pin Number: John Shepherd Barron thought to keep a 6 digits PIN for the ATM, but it was not easy for his wife to remember a 6 digits pin, so he decided to prepare a 4-digit ATP PIN.